Suicide Squad (Brooklyn Nine-Nine): Critical reviews

-"Suicide Squad" received very positive reviews from critics.
+"Suicide Squad" received positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode an "A−" rating, writing, "Brooklyn Nine-Nine's sixth season is an interesting case.
 I'm not sure that this is my favorite season overall, but objectively, it took a gamble and did some really interesting and funny things.
 It also opened itself up to a new audience while providing a love letter to the established one with a closing episode like 'Suicide Squad.'
 Plus, 'Suicide Squad' is very funny and that's really what fuels it, not just the Nine-Nine vs. the world component."

 Alan Sepinwall of Rolling Stone wrote, "This turned out to be one of Brooklyn's best seasons, and this was one of the series’ stronger finales."
 Nick Harley of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "As I said, this was a fun episode and an incredibly solid season of Brooklyn Nine-Nine in general.
 The season took plenty of risks, tackling important social issues, experimenting with its format, and even infusing new camera angles and expletives while still rewarding fans that have stuck with this show since the beginning.
 I think it's one of the best seasons of the show, and I look forward to more.
 NINE-NIIIINE!!!!"